 The subsidiaries and affiliates, considered component units of the MTA, are operationally and legally independent of the MTA.
 These related groups enjoy certain rights typically associated with separate legal status including, in some cases, the ability to issue debt.
 However, they are included in the MTA's consolidated financial statements as blended component units because of the MTA's financial accountability for these entities and they are under the direction of the MTA Board (a reference to "MTA Board" means the board of MTAHQ and/or the boards of the other MTA Group entities that apply in the specific context, all of which are comprised of the same persons).
 Under accounting principles generally accepted in the United States of America ("GAAP"), the MTA is required to include these related groups in its financial statements.
 While certain units are separate legal entities, they do have legal capital requirements and the revenues of all of the related groups of the MTA are used to support the organizations as a whole.
-The components do not constitute a separate accounting entities.
+The components do not constitute a separate accounting entity (fund) since there is no legal requirement to account for the activities of the components as discrete accounting entities.
 Therefore, the MTA financial statements are presented on a consolidated basis with segment disclosure for each distinct operating activity.
 All of the component units publish separate annual financial statements, which are available by writing to the Metropolitan Transportation Authority, Deputy Chief Controller's Office, 2 Broadway, 15th Floor, New York, NY 10004.

 Although the MTA Group collects fares for the transit and commuter service, they provide and receive revenues from other sources, such as the leasing out of real property assets, and the licensing of advertising.
-Such revenues, including forecast-increased revenues from fare increases, are not sufficient to cover all operating expenses associated with such services.
+Such revenues, including forecastincreased revenues from fare increases, are not sufficient to cover all operating expenses associated with such services.
 Therefore, to maintain a balanced budget, the members of the MTA Group providing transit and commuter service rely on operating surpluses transferred from MTA Bridges and Tunnels, operating subsidies provided by NYS and certain local governmental entities in the MTA commuter district, and service reimbursements from certain local governmental entities in the MTA commuter district and from the State of Connecticut.
 Non-operating subsidies to the MTA Group for transit and commuter service for the period ended September 30, 2022 and 2021 totaled \$5.7 billion and \$5.3 billion, respectively.